swarubm/ML-TECHNIQUES/README.md

 model_selection_and_comparing_with_classifiers.ipynb: Explores how to select models and compare different classifiers in practice.
 Includes code for fitting and evaluating various ML classifiers, possibly with comparative metrics and result analysis.

-README.md: The readme likely offers a summary or overview, helping users navigate and understand repository structure and objectives.

 General Structure and Usage:

 All files are in Jupyter Notebook format and designed for hands-on learning, with stepwise code implementation and explanations.